typeof(1:5)

 }

 This is why R is slower than compiled languages for tight loops: every iteration goes through this switch statement, every variable access is an environment lookup, and every function call involves promise creation and argument matching.
-Vectorized code avoids most of this overhead by dropping into C for the inner loop.
+Vectorized code avoids most of this overhead by dropping into C for the inner loop, where none of these costs exist.
+But the environments that the evaluator searches through are themselves data structures worth understanding.

 Environments as linked frames.
 An environment in R is a hash table of bindings (name-to-SEXP mappings) plus a pointer to a parent environment.
 Variable lookup walks the chain: check the current environment’s hash table, then the parent’s, then the grandparent’s, up to the global environment and then the search path of attached packages.
-The hash table uses a simple chaining scheme.
-Small environments (fewer than about 5 bindings) skip the hash table and use linear search through a pairlist, because the overhead of hashing is not worth it for tiny frames.
+The hash table uses a simple chaining scheme, and small environments (fewer than about 5 bindings) skip the hash table entirely, using linear search through a pairlist instead, because the overhead of hashing is not worth it for tiny frames.

 - Expression (